Immigration Assistant Program

-What is the Role of a Canadian Immigration Assistant?
+What is the Role of an Immigration Legal Assistant?

-A Canadian Immigration Assistant supports lawyers and licensed consultants who help people immigrate to Canada.
+An Immigration Legal Assistant supports lawyers and licensed consultants who help people immigrate to Canada.
 Clients include international students, skilled workers, refugees, and family members seeking to reunite with loved ones in Canada.

 - Preparing immigration application forms and related documents